mohammed160160/printf/README.md

-This repo is to create a function that does the same job as printf
+This repo is to create a function that does the same applications as printf